 To protect the bottles from bashing against each other in spirited seas, we cut off the top of 1.5L water bottles and use the bottoms as wine cozies, a brilliant idea we got from the owner of La Cave de Deshaies, a great little wine shop in Guadeloupe.

 So back to the fried chicken.
 Certain islands have certain culinary specialties, and in Antigua, fried chicken is definitely my favourite.
-As a side note, it is no wonder that KFC integrated so easily into the Antigua food landscape.
+[Side note: KFC integrated fabulously into the Antigua food landscape].
 Fried chicken can be acquired from many restaurants, road-side food stands, and grocery stores.
 So on nights when we don’t feel like cooking, fried chicken often finds its way onto the dinner table.

 For our first fried chicken night, I was out of red and Rosé, and had two bottles of the same white wine, leftovers from my St. Barts stash (I generally stock up on wines in the French islands, where wine is still considered a food group and is therefore affordable.
 Perhaps that is why I feel such a gravitational pull towards these islands).